MaciejWorwa/WFRP_2ed_Battle/README.md

 8. **Enemy Stats Hiding Mode** (Ctrl+I): Hides the statistics panel of enemy units when they are selected.
 9. **Unit Name Hiding Mode** (Ctrl+N): Hides the names of units on their tokens.
 10. **Health Points Hiding Mode** (Ctrl+H): Hides the health points of units on their tokens.

-## Covering Areas

-This feature is accessible from the main menu.
-It allows you to hide or reveal parts of the map.
-To use it, activate the appropriate button, then either click on specific tiles or drag the mouse across the grid.
-You can toggle this mode on or off by pressing **Ctrl+Q**.